 But if you’re looking for a laugh, you’re sure to find one at Funny or Die, without paying a penny.

-You’ll be able to watch this on up to five devices (although only on two screens at the same time), whether streamed directly or downloaded and watched later, and utilize using Google cast and Airplay.
+Mubi’s content is accessible anywhere and everywhere on up to five devices (although only on two screens at the same time), whether streamed directly or downloaded and watched later.
+You can also utilize using Google cast and Airplay.

 However, it doesn’t appear you’ll encounter as many commercials as some of the larger streaming services, and you’ll always receive recommendations based on the content you’ve already watched.
 Many customers reported the service’s app is easy to use as well.